IBMTechSales/klp-think2022-labs/1153-TechJam-Evaluate-App-TransformationAdvisor/README.md

     a.
 Type **1** to accept the license agreement and press **Enter**.

     > The utility starts to collect application data.
 This process takes
-    > sometimes to complete depending on how many applications deployed on
+    > some time to complete depending on how many applications deployed on
     > the WAS server.
 In this lab, it might be a few minutes.
 When it is
     > done, you see output like this: